venancioromero/java-timer-library/README.md

 ## Documentation

-Annote your methods with **@timer** annotation and enjoy!!
+Annotate your methods with **@timer** annotation and enjoy!!

 ## Default Values

-By default the library have setted two thresholds that are used for choice log level of trace.
+By default the library have set two thresholds that are used for choice log level of trace.

 ```
 LOG LEVEL --->         INFO             WARN                  ERROR